 No. All the assessment for the course is in the end of course exams.

-Future careers

-For career paths open to a Biologist visit: www.societyofbiology.org

-For more information contact Mr Glencross Email: Arthur.Glencross@modschools.org

-Chemistry A Level

-AQA 7404 7405
+Future careers For career paths open to a Biologist visit: www.societyofbiology.org For more information contact Mr Glencross Email: Arthur.Glencross@modschools.org Chemistry A Level AQA 7404 7405

+EXCELLENCE • LEARNING • LEADERSHIP

+Who should consider studying this course?

 People who enjoy Chemistry at GCSE.
 You should have ideally achieved at least a grade 6 in triple Science or equivalent.
-If not then a grade 6 in Combined Science.
+Alternatively a grade 6 in Combined Science will be considered.
 If you enjoy doing practical experiments that will be a distinct advantage.

+What units are studied and how are they assessed?

 Physical Chemistry

 In the first year we study the mole, amount of substance, energetics, kinetics, chemical equilibria and Le Chatelier's principle and redox equations.
 In the second year we study thermodynamics, rate equations, the equilibrium constant, electrochemistry and acids and bases.

 Organic Chemistry

 In the first year we study basic Organic Chemistry, the alkanes, halogenoalkanes, alkenes, alcohols and organic analysis.
 In the second year we go on to study optical isomerism, aldehydes and ketones and carboxylic acids and their derivatives.

 Inorganic Chemistry

 In the first year we study periodicity, the alkaline earth metals and the halogens.
 In the second year we study period 3 elements and their oxides, the transition metals and ions in aqueous solution.
 Assessment There are three exams at the end of the two years for A Level, all of which are two hours long.
 At least 15% of the exams for A-level Chemistry are based on 12 Core Practical experiments done throughout the course.
 The AS has two exams at the end of the year.
 Both are 1 hour 30 minutes long.
 There will also be approximately 20% calculations and numeracy content in all exams.
 Student Comments: